loftwah/devops-refresher/slack-cicd-integration.md

   - SSM: `ssm:GetParameter`, `ssm:GetParameters` (limit to exact parameter paths).
   - KMS (if SecureString with CMK): `kms:Decrypt` on the key.
   - Networking (if in VPC): `ec2:CreateNetworkInterface`, `ec2:Describe*`, `ec2:DeleteNetworkInterface`.
+  - SNS topic policy: include a `Condition` to restrict `sns:Publish` to your account via `aws:SourceAccount`.

 ## Lambda Message Formatting (Behavior)